cmu-csd-phd/csd-blog/website/content/2026/enso.md

 The results above cover different classes of applications.
 Google's Maglev Load Balancer and the network telemetry application are typical applications that operate on raw packets.
 MICA is a key-value store that operates on messages.
 Finally, the Log Monitor application is a streaming application that operates on bytestreams.
 These improvements stem only from the change in NIC interface; we expect even more benefits as Ensō enables NICs to implement more complex offloads such as transport protocols with less software overhead.

 The paper includes more detailed experiments: we conduct a series of microbenchmarks that evaluate how some of our design choices affect performance.
-We also show that Ensō is able to achieve 100&#8239;Gbps line rate (the full speed of the link) with minimum-size packets using a *single* CPU core.
+We also show that Ensō is able to achieve 100 Gbps line rate (the full speed of the link) with minimum-size packets using a *single* CPU core.

 <div style="text-align: center; letter-spacing: 1em; text-indent: 1em; margin: 2.5em 0;">* * *</div>